ICSC-Spoke2-repo/idl-rucio/README.md

 Change the secrets and both the client's and DB's username and password.

-Verify that the root client is working by jumping into it:
+Verify that the root client is working by running:

 * `kubectl exec -it client -- /bin/bash`

-and try using some basic rucio commands like:
+and trying to use some basic rucio commands like:

 * `rucio whoami`